Dosage Form: injection, solution, concentrate

 Solutions containing acetate ions should be used with caution as excess administration may result in metabolic alkalosis.

-Pregnancy Category C: Animal reproduction studies have not been conducted with Sodium Acetate.
-It is also not known whether Sodium Acetate can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
+Pregnancy Category C. Animal reproduction studies have not been conducted with Sodium Acetate.
+It is also not known whether Sodium Acetate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Sodium Acetate should be given to a pregnant woman only if clearly needed.

 Sodium Acetate Dosage and Administration

-Parenteral drug products should be inspected visually for particulate matter and discoloration, whenever solution and container permit.
-Discard vial within 4 hours of initial entry.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
+See PRECAUTIONS.

 How is Sodium Acetate Supplied